ashenbgy/springboot-shopping-app/README.md

 - **Price**

 **Endpoints:**
-- `GET /products` - Retrieve all products
+- `GET /api/products` - Retrieve all products
-- `GET /products/{id}` - Retrieve a product by ID
+- `GET /api/products/{id}` - Retrieve a product by ID
-- `POST /products` - Create a new product
+- `POST /api/products` - Create a new product
-- `PUT /products/{id}` - Update an existing product
+- `PUT /api/products/{id}` - Update an existing product
-- `DELETE /products/{id}` - Delete a product
+- `DELETE /api/products/{id}` - Delete a product

 ### 2. Shopping Microservice
 The Shopping Microservice connects to the Inventory Microservice to fetch and display available products.

 **Endpoints:**
-- `GET /available-products` - Retrieve a list of available products from the Inventory Microservice
+- `GET /api/shopping/products` - Retrieve a list of available products from the Inventory Microservice.

 ## Database Setup
 1. Set up a MySQL database.
 2. Create a database called `inventory_db`.
-3. Configure the database connection settings in `application.properties`: